“We love NV as part of a nutritional strategy and hope they never stop making it.” ~Bonnie

 Which leads us to when Aunt Leona was on her death bed; Hospice, clergy and family were all there.
 Aunt Leona said goodbye to me, to everyone.
 I was crying not yet willing to accept that Aunt Leona would be gone.
 I one last time desperately pled to my Aunt Leona with tears running down my face.
-“Aunt Leona for me will you PLEASE just try NutriiVeda?!
-It’s just whole food and I just know it can help you” and went on to tell her more not knowing what she heard or was listening to.
-I told her about all the essential amino acids, explained the research today linking that to neuro repair.
-I told her about whole food nutrition, slow growing vegetation, easily digestible aspect of why this could help.
+“Aunt Leona for me will you PLEASE just try NV as part of a nutritional strategy?!
+It’s just food and you need the nutrition” and went on to tell her more not knowing what she heard or was listening to.
+I told her about all the essential amino acids, explained the research today about nutrition and cognition links.
 I again didn’t know if she listened or heard, but clearly she did.

 Just days after being on her death bed, and one day after her 89th birthday, strong willed Aunt Leona wanted to try to walk a bit.
 She had that much of a turnaround.
 All were shocked and thrilled.
 She went with her aid and a wheelchair and walker to the courtyard below her apartment outside.
 Aunt Leona was slowly taking steps, walking!
 She was happy and smiling.
 But something went terribly wrong.
 Nobody knows if it was the walker, too soon after, the wind, but Aunt Leona fell again, this time straight back!
 And not just my still fragile Aunt Leona, but also her aid, and the walker all went backwards!
 The people outside in NYC who witnessed this all gathered around to help my Aunt and the aid back up.
 But not much could be done, and we believe Aunt Leona this time hit her head and possibly suffered a stroke because suddenly her speech was slurred.

-Once back on NutriiVeda, this time for the second time, Aunt Leona started to bounce back.
+Aunt Leona started to bounce back once she started eating more again.
 She got her appetite back, and her smile.
-I’ll never forget a few days after she was back on NutriiVeda that I spoke to Aunt Leona and asked her how she felt and instead of “not good” as she would typically say, she said “better”.
+I’ll never forget a few days after I spoke to Aunt Leona and asked her how she felt and instead of “not good” as she would typically say, she said “better”.
 Her voice was choppy, her words were said slowly, but I was able to once again understand her better than the week before.
-It was around this time that the Zrii corporation graciously flew me to NYC to once again visit with my Aunt Leona (see photos).

-And there is something else that is remarkable … Aunt Leona has once again just recently become positive.
+Aunt Leona has once again become positive since she’s eating and has gained weight again.
 All the nurses from Hospice and her aids and family and friends notice it as it’s so dramatic.
 Aunt Leona no longer complains, no longer yells “NO!” to offers of help, she talks and you can see the Aunt Leona that was gone for so long is back again!
 Still getting stronger after the last fall Aunt Leona is a bit afraid to try to walk again, but that is the plan.
 That’s what Aunt Leona wants.